 A big part of an American road trip is to get your music blasting as you head out on the highway and soak up the sights and the scenery.
-Southwest USA, where we did our road trippin’, has no shortage of highways and byways which eat up miles of eye-popping views.
-Here are my top five scenic drives in America’s Southwest guaranteed to get your wheels rolling.
+Southwest USA, the location of my favorite road trip has no shortage of highways, byways and scenic drives which eat up miles of eye-popping views.

-America has a collection of 150 roads which are designated “distinct and diverse” called National Scenic Byways and All-American Roads.
 Each road has qualities that don’t exist anywhere else in the United States and are unique and important enough to be tourist destinations because of them.
 To be included each road must have at least one of the following attributes; cultural, natural, historic, recreational, archaeological or scenic.
-The most scenic drives of all are called All-American Roads and must have at least two of these qualities.
+There are usually breathtaking views too.

 Big Sur Coast Highway, California